 Most people buy their treasures inside the souks, but we bought most items next to our Riad Dar Vima.
 You will find many small local shops here.
-If you are looking for a handmade carpet or rug, buy it with Mohamed, he has the best there is!
+Are looking for a handmade carpet or rug?
+Buy it with Mohamed, he has the best there is!
 He sells carpets with beautiful patterns, shapes and colours and pretty blankets.
 Each one has a unique style and every rug is handmade on a loom, which you can see with your own eyes.
 Next door there is also a shop that sells traditional Moroccan lamps.

 Where to Relax